haskell-distributed/distributed-process/tutorials/ch6.md

-Typed Channels can be used in two ways via the managed process API, either as inputs to the server or as a _reply channel_ for RPC style interactions that offer an alternative to the `call` approach.
+Typed Channels can be used in two ways via the managed process API, either as inputs to the server or as a _reply channel_ for RPC style interactions that offer an alternative to using `call`.

 #### Reply Channels